 We categorize revenue from our cruise and cruise-related activities as either "passenger ticket" revenue or "onboard and other" revenue.
 Passenger ticket revenue and onboard and other revenue vary according to product offering, the size of the ship in operation, the length of cruises operated and the markets in which the ship operates.
-Our revenue is seasonal based on demand for cruises, which has historically been strongest during the Northern Hemisphere's summer months; however, our cruise voyages were completely suspended from March 2020 until July 2021 due to the COVID-19 pandemic.
+Our revenue is seasonal based on demand for cruises, which has historically been strongest during the Northern Hemisphere's summer months; however, our cruise voyages were completely suspended from March 2020 until July 2021 due to the COVID-19 pandemic and our resumption of cruise voyages will be phased in gradually as described under "-Update Regarding COVID-19 Pandemic" below.
 Passenger ticket revenue primarily consists of revenue for accommodations, meals in certain restaurants on the ship, certain onboard entertainment, and includes revenue for service charges and air and land transportation to and from the ship to the extent guests purchase these items from us.
 Onboard and other revenue primarily consists of revenue from gaming, beverage sales, shore excursions, specialty dining, retail sales, spa services and photo services.
 Our onboard revenue is derived from onboard activities we perform directly or that are performed by independent concessionaires, from which we receive a share of their revenue.